-Henry Ford Community College Foundation offers several scholarships to support students from diverse backgrounds and interests who seek education in a wide variety of programs on campus.
+The Henry Ford College Foundation offers several scholarships to support students from diverse backgrounds and interests who seek education in a wide variety of programs on campus.
 The eligibility criteria and application requirements vary.
-Further information regarding scholarship opportunities, requirements and the application process can be obtained by visiting the HFCC Foundation website.
+Further information regarding scholarship opportunities, requirements and the application process can be obtained by visiting the HFC Scholarships page.

 Scholarships from Outside Sources

-In addition to scholarships offered through HFCC, scholarships are available from many other sources including high schools, places of worship, community civic groups, and employers.
+In addition to scholarships offered through HFC, scholarships are available from many other sources including high schools, places of worship, community civic groups, and employers.
 We encourage students to check with their high school counselor, the reference section of the library, and organizations you and/or your parents may be affiliated with.
-In addition, internet search engines can result in finding many scholarship opportunities.
+In addition, internet search engines may result in finding many scholarship opportunities.

 Some websites that may be helpful with your search for scholarships include: